Skip to content

 3. Select the type of integration to add for use in agentic workflows.

-. . . the available options are Azure AI Search Retriever, PostgeSQL Connector, and MCP API Tool.
+. . . the available options are Azure AI Search Retriever, MCP Tool, HyDE Retriever, Multi-Query Retriever, Neo4j-Cypher, PostgreSQL Connector, and Smart Retriever.

-Screenshot of the New data connector dialog box, showing Azure AI Search Retriever, PostgreSQL Connector, and MCP API Tool.
+Screenshot of the New data connector dialog box, showing Azure AI Search Retriever, MCP Tool, HyDE Retriever, Multi-Query Retriever, Neo4j-Cypher, PostgreSQL Connector, and Smart Retriever.

 Note

-... you can configure Anthropic, OpenAI Service, or vLLM services.
+... you can configure Anthropic Service, Azure LLM Service, OpenAI Service, vLLM Service.

-Screenshot of the New LLM configuration dialog, showing Anthropic, OpenAI, and vLLM options.
+Screenshot of the New LLM configuration dialog, showing Anthropic Service, Azure LLM Service, OpenAI Service, vLLM Service options.

-4. Configure the agent.
+4. Configure the node.
 Give it a clear name and description so teammates can quickly recognize its purpose.
 Each integration type includes fields specific to its role.

 Name integrations clearly